- Learn how to discover funding opportunities, and understand the requirements of funders and expectations once awarded.

 - Learn ways that mentors, grant administrators, and other collaborators can support your grant funding process.

-The Grant Funding for Researchers Certificate combines five existing online grant writing courses, listed below.
+The Grant Funding for Researchers Certificate combines five existing online grant writing courses.
 Throughout the program, participants will learn the skills needed to meet grant application requirements from diverse funding sources.

 Techniques to Writing a Competitive Grant